Kubernetes on GCP GKE with CloudSQL and Cloud StorageKubernetes on GCP GKE with CloudSQL and Cloud Storage

 password: <your-password>

-Also, disable the postgres pod by changing enabled value in the postgres section from true to false in the same file.
+Also, disable the postgres pod by changing enabled value in the postgresql section from true to false in the same file.

 yaml